conferencetools/conferencetools.github.io/_docs/tickets/configuration/application.md

 The `availableFrom` key can be set to a PHP DateTime object representing the data from which a ticket becomes available.
 Leaving it blank will not restrict the date a ticket can be purchased from.

-Currently, if you set this field you also need to set the Available To field

-To make it available indefinitely while using the available to field you can use the value `(new \DateTime())->sub(new \DateInterval('P1D'))`

 ##### Available To

 The `availableTo` key can be set to a PHP DateTime object representing the data from which a ticket ceases to be available.
 Leaving it blank will not restrict the date a ticket can be purchased on.

-Currently, if you set this field you also need to set the Available From field

-To make it available indefinitely while using the available from field you can use the value `(new \DateTime())->add(new \DateInterval('P1D'))`

 ##### Private